ROSSEM

-Radical Reformists and Social Fighters for a Fairer Society (Radicale Omvormers en Sociale Strijders voor een Eerlijker Maatschappij, ROSSEM) is a Belgian libertarian political party founded in 1991 by the Flemish businessman and writer Jean-Pierre Van Rossem.
+Radical Reformists and Social Fighters for a Fairer Society (Radicale Omvormers en Sociale Strijders voor een Eerlijker Maatschappij, ROSSEM) was a Belgian libertarian political party founded in 1991 by the Flemish businessman and writer Jean-Pierre Van Rossem.
 There was an active French-speaking section in the Walloon Brabant with the acronym ROSSUM (Rassemblement omniprésent social et solidaire pour l'ubiquité des masses).

 History

 1991 Elections

 The party participated in the 24 November 1991 elections for the Belgian national parliament.
 It scored surprisingly well for a non-mainstream party, achieving 3.2% of the vote which entitled it to three seats in the lower house and one in the senate.

 Initially, Van Rossem could not take up his seat as he was arrested a few days before the elections following allegations of financial fraud.
 He was eventually sworn in on 7 January 1992.
 Another parliamentarian for ROSSEM was Jan Decorte, a Flemish stage actor and director, who broke with Van Rossem following the 1993 incident and continued as an independent.